anthonydmays/grpc-vs-rest/README.md

 ## Description

-This repo contains three fullstack monorepos demonstrating the REST and gRPC API architectural styles.
+This repo contains three full-stack monorepos demonstrating the REST and gRPC API architectural styles.
 See the README in each of the subprojects for instructions on how to run each demo.

 ## Author